Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-Areas of rental properties that are impacted by Healthy Homes Standard.
-Healthy Homes Standards in Te Hauke include each:
+The areas of rental property that are affected to the Healthy Homes Standards in Te Hauke include each:

 • Dining Rooms